maligue/maligue.github.io/_posts/en/2017-03-27-getting-started-with-maligueca.md

 These settings configure the automatic notifications sent to league managers and players.

-{% include image.html src="2017-03-27-notifications-parameters-fr.png" caption=Notification settings" %}
+{% include image.html src="2017-03-27-notifications-parameters-fr.png" caption="Notification settings" %}

 ##### Notify league manager(s) when a player is absent